dwalker109/aoc-2023/README.md

 real input, but not the tests.
 I eventually rewrote the path following and it all fell into place.
 Part 2 was just a brute force, and with Rayon deployed takes about 100ms.
 My code is kinda smelly but I'm done with this one.

+## Day 18: Lavaduct Lagoon

+Part 1 is a naive walk the steps and flood fill, which I (along with everybody else) was skillfully misdirected into because of some super important hex colour data stored with it.
+I kept it as is for posterity, Part 2 then revealed itself as a planet scale geometry problem, far too big to brute force.
+I decided to use the `geo` crate instead of writing this myself, which seemed like a much more fun approach than copying an algorithm off the internet.
+It worked really well, though I did need help in adding the final piece of the puzzle (appending some missing area data which comes from the fact that our area calculation isn't working on a 1 unit wide trench, but rather a zero area set of lines).